Coastal Academy Trust

 CURRICULUM INTENT STATEMENT

-The clear vision for our three departments is to create and/or foster lifelong interest in, and passion for Performing Arts.
-Through distinct learning in each specialism and an enhanced collaborative programme, we seek to allow pupils to unleash their creativity and discover personal interest and joy in all three areas.
-We seek to raise their ambition for their future, whether specifically within the Performing Arts industry or not, and do so through an extensive programme through and beyond the curriculum.
+The clear vision for our three departments is to create and foster lifelong interest in, and passion for Performing Arts.
+Through distinct learning in each specialism and an enhanced collaborative programme, we allow pupils to unleash their creativity and discover personal interest and joy in all three areas.
+We raise students' ambition for their future, whether specifically within the Performing Arts industry or not, and do so with an extensive programme through and beyond the curriculum.
 We embed the whole school’s curriculum intent, through the implementation of the three school principles.

 Globally Diverse Ambitious for the Future Inquisitive Learners